margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## **I am not a naturally verbal thinker.
 I am more naturally a visual thinker, and it has taken me a long time in life to learn how to express my feelings in a world where expressing feelings, or opening up is not ok.
 I have turned to writing poetry with Picadilly products, and I explore how poetic thinking supports systems engineering.
 Earlier in 2020, and before 2020, I was sending aggressive emails, but my sister realized that some of my attacks had a poetic sound underlying them.
 Some people don't feel like expressing feelings is ok, and that feelings must be worked out independently; but feelings must be expressed, others express feelings through music, and poetry is a good tool for expressing feelings verbally.
 I write two poems each day.** ##

+## Me ##
+In the alienation and the doubt, your true identity can become stronger Building yourself up in the time alone will help you learn to express good esteem in times of failure, hardship, and distress Every experience can help people to learn to think in new ways, explain the world more clearly, build onself from the inside-out, and trust one's conscience

 ## Scandal ##
 Oh my God!